velovix/awesome.volume-widget/README.md

    config directory, run the following:

 	```
-	ln -s awesome.volume-widget/volume-widget.lua volume-widget.lua
+	ln -s $(pwd)awesome.volume-widget/volume-widget.lua volume-widget.lua
 	```

 3. In your rc.lua, add the following near the beginning of the file.
-This loads up the library and has you access it through the new volume_widget table we're creating.
+This loads up the library and has you access it through the new `volume_widget` table we're creating.

 	```